ibm-cloud-docs/virtual-servers/vsi_faqs_vs.md

 {: #how-long-maintenance}
 {: faq}

 The maintenance notification contains an estimated duration for the maintenance window.
 Keep in mind that the time frame is an estimate and maintenance tasks might take longer.
-Make sure that you allow an extra hour past the maintenance window for tasks to complete and for the server to return online.
-If the server remains offline longer than 2 hours past the estimate, contact [support](https://test.cloud.ibm.com/docs/virtual-servers?topic=virtual-servers-gettinghelp).
+Make sure that you allow an extra hour past the maintenance window for tasks to be complete and for the server to return online.
+If the server remains offline longer than 2 hours past the estimate, contact [support](/docs/get-support?topic=get-support-get-supportfaq#contactsupport).

 ## Why do I need to migrate my virtual server?
 {: #why-migrate-virtual-server}